skeggse/isemail/README.md

 Only one of `tldBlacklist` and `tldWhitelist` will be consulted for TLD validity.

 The `minDomainAtoms` option is an optional positive integer that specifies the minimum number of domain atoms that must be included for the email address to be considered valid.
 Be careful with the option, as some top-level domains, like `io`, directly support email addresses.
-To better handle fringe cases like the `io` TLD, use the `checkDNS` parameter, which will only allow email addresses for domains which have an MX record.

 ### Examples